weeseml/weeseml.github.io/_publications/2017-10-01-a-criteria-for-constructing-powerful-supersaturated-designs-when-effect-directions-are-known.md

 ---
-title: "Criteria for Constructing Powerful Supersaturated Designs when Eect Directions are Known"
+title: "Criteria for Constructing Powerful Supersaturated Designs when Effect Directions are Known"
 collection: publications
 date: 2017-10-01
 venue: 'Journal of Quality Technology'